What is greenwashing?

 Canopy, the forest-preservation non-profit, echoes this, saying, "Historically, clearing of the giant pandas’ natural bamboo forest habitat and food source led to the now iconic species becoming endangered."

-While lessons were learned, forests are still cleared to this day in order to grow bamboo plantations.
+While lessons were learned, forests are still cleared to this day in order to grow bamboo farms.
 It should go without saying that clearing a natural or endangered forest just to plant bamboo isn't exactly environmentally friendly.

 How can you know if it's genuine bamboo?